 The Debtor's ParadoxEpicharmus of Syracuse (fl, 500-460 BCE) was one of the authors of early Greek comedies.
 He may have studied briefly with Pythagoras.
 In one of his plays he used the ideas of Heraclitus, that everything is in flux, all is change.
 If you can't step into the same river twice, maybe you are not the same person today that you were yesterday?
 One of Epicharmus' comedies introduced a man who wants to break his contract with a lender on the grounds that he is not the same man that made the contract.
 The lender beats the debtor, who sues the lender for assault.
 When called before the courts, the lender uses the same argument, that he is now not the same as the person who committed the assault.
 Modern metaphysicians also question the intrinsic connection between our "temporal parts."
 Are our bodies newly created at every instant?
 Can there be a principle of individuation that preserves our identity over time?
 Plutarch says that some Sophists used the Heraclitean doctrine of change to prove that a man who borrowed money in the past does not owe it in the present.
 In his Theaetetus (152D-E, 160D), Plato cites Epicharmus as saying "nothing is, but everything becomes" and that he and Homer are the founders of the Heraclitean tradition.
-The Stoics opposed the ancient "Growing Argument (Auxanomenos Logos), still being debated by the Academic Skeptics, that matter is the sole principle of individuation, so that a change of matter constitutes a change of identity.
+The Stoics opposed the ancient "Growing Argument" (Auxanomenos Logos), which was still being argued in the 3rd century C.E. by the Academic Skeptics, that matter is the sole principle of individuation, so that a change of matter constitutes a change of identity.
 The Stoics therefore anticipate the modern view of some (but not all) metaphysicians that material constitution is not identity.
 The classicist David Sedley reconstructed the debtor's paradox as follows, and why it had to wait for the Stoic era and Chrysippus for full resolution of the Growing Argument:

 The story starts with a scene from an early Greek comedy.
 Its author is the Syracusan comic playwright Epicharmus, and it probably dates from the opening decades of the fifth century B.C.
 The following reconstruction is based on one verbatim quotation of twelve lines, plus two indirect references to it in later authors. philosophical puzzles, some of which have remained classics.Character A is approached by Character B for payment of his subscription to the running expenses of a forthcoming banquet.
 Finding himself out of funds, he resorts to asking B the following riddle: 'Say you took an odd number of pebbles, or if you like an even number, and chose to add or subtract a pebble: do you think it would still be the same number?'
 'No,' says B. 'Or again, say you took a measure of one cubit and chose to add, or cut off, some other length: that measure would no longer exist, would it?
 'No.' 'Well now,' continues A, 'think of men in the same way.
 One man is growing, another is diminishing, and all are constantly in the process of change.
 But what by its nature changes and never stays put must already be different from what it has changed from.
 You and I are different today from who we were yesterday, and by the same argument we will be different again and never the same in the future.'
 B agrees.
 A then concludes that he is not the same man who contracted the debt yesterday, nor indeed the man who will be attending the banquet.
 In that case he can hardly be held responsible for the debt.
 B, exasperated, strikes A a blow.
 A protests at this treatment.
 But this time it is B who neatly sidesteps the protest, by pointing out that by now he is somebody quite different from the man who struck the blow a minute ago.
 To subsequent generations, the argument used in this scene read like a remarkable anticipation of a philosophical doctrine associated with the names of Heraclitus and Plato, that of the radical instability of the physical world; and Plato himself was pleased to acknowledge such evidence of the doctrine's antiquity.
 But although the puzzle is a serious challenge to ordinary assumptions about identity, never in the fourth century B.C., the era of Plato and Aristotle, does it meet with a proper philosophical analysis and repudiation.
 That is not to say that materials for answering it cannot be found in Aristotle's metaphysical writings.
 My point is that it was not until the generation after Aristotle, with the emergence of the Stoic school, that the solution of such puzzles became an absolutely central route to philosophical discovery.
 This fact is becoming a familiar one with regard to Stoic logic, but very much less so when it comes to their metaphysics.
 In fact, the story which I shall be piecing together in this paper has as far as I know featured in none of the modem reconstructions of Stoic philosophy.
 An especially important historical fact here is that when the Stoic school emerged in Athens at the opening of the third century B.C. there sprang up alongside it a dialectical gadfly, a new generation of radical sceptics, under the leadership of Arcesilaus, who had seized the reins of power in Plato's old school, the Academy.
 For the next two centuries every philosophical move by the Stoics was liable to be covered and challenged by these Academics, and Stoic theories were constantly designed and redesigned to circumvent the attacks.
 Many of the Academic countermoves exploited